 Bloomingdale Drunk Driving Accident Attorneys

 Lawyers for Drunk Driving Accidents in Lombard, Naperville, and St. Charles

 According to the Illinois Secretary of State, drunk driving accidents account for roughly 40 % of the motor vehicle accident fatalities in Illinois.
 Even when there are no fatalities, accidents involving drunk drivers often lead to serious injuries that can permanently deprive someone of their health and livelihood.
 If you or a loved one has been injured as a result of the carelessness or recklessness of a drunk driver, it is important for the responsible party to be held accountable so you receive full compensation for your injuries and they do not continue to pose a danger to others on the road.

-At Mevorah Law Offices LLC, we have been representing victims of accidents involving drunk drivers in Illinois for over 40 years.
+At Mevorah & Giglio Law Offices, we have been representing victims of accidents involving drunk drivers in Illinois for over 40 years.
 Our attorneys have been widely recognized not only for our skill and experience, but for our honesty, accessibility, down to earth approach and aggressive advocacy on behalf of our clients.
 Our clients are our number one priority, and we work hard to deliver the strong representation and personalized service they deserve.
 We respond quickly to all client inquiries and provide regular updates so you are always kept informed on the progress of your case.

 Illinois Drunk Driving Laws